-Sequel to Codename: Sailor V, which focuses on Minako Aino and her time as Sailor V before she joined the Inner Senshi.
+Sequel to Codename: Sailor V, which focuses on Minako Aino's time as Sailor V before the events of BSSM.

-Tip: use the alias "BSSM" when adding this tag to submissions, for convenience.
+Tip: for convenience, use the alias "BSSM" when adding this tag to images.

-IMPORTANT NOTE: Tag only the character you see!
-For example, do NOT add the "Usagi Tsukino" tag if only her Sailor Moon transformation is present in the image.
+NOTE: tag only what you see!
+E.g. do NOT add the "Usagi Tsukino" tag if only Sailor Moon is in the image.

 Bishoujo Senshi Sailor Moon Wallpapers